rucka/tsconfit2019/slides/slides.md

 ![](assets/partenza.jpg)

 ^
-this story starts with me and Massi take the train from milan to Lecco reaching our Hyperfair office.
+This story starts with me and Massi traveling by train from Milan to Lecco to reach our Hyperfair office.
-Often I tell to Massi about my journey in functional programming structure like Monad, ADT and so on... and how them helps me to make my code more readable checked and powerfull.
+Often I tell Massi about my adventures in functional programming structures like Monad, ADT and so on... and how them help me making my code more readable, safe and powerful.

 ---